 Requires the Secretary of Health and Human Services to issue guidance by January 1, 2026, on Medicare payment requirements for remote monitoring devices with AI components that transmit data to healthcare providers for patient management and treatment.

-Mandates the Secretary of Health and Human Services to issue guidance on Medicare payment requirements for remote monitoring devices with AI components by January 1, 2026.
+Mandates the Secretary of Health and Human Services to issue guidance on required Medicare payment for continuous glucose monitors by January 1, 2026.

-Specifies that the devices, including continuous glucose monitors, must use AI components like continuous adjustment.
+Specifies that the use AI components like continuous adjustment.

 Requires that these devices transmit information to healthcare providers for management and treatment purposes.

-This machine-generated summary is awaiting review by an AGORA editor.
-Use with caution.
+This summary is awaiting validation (peer review by a second AGORA editor).

 Key facts